yoti-arvind/webdriverioPOC/README.md

 4. It will give you 16 chars token.

-Jenkin Git integrations auto commit/push
+Jenkin Git integrations auto commit/push job